Increasing Security and Compliance Concerns for Document Capture

 PCI (payment card industry) compliance is going to take more and more of the headlines as corporate America continues to push harder and harder away from paper-based checks and toward electronic transactions.
 We're going to find that while many organizations knew how to safeguard check information, they really don't understand how to do the same in an electronic world, where it's easier for folks to intercept that information.
 That’s just the tip of the iceberg.
 There are 13,982 other regulations that are impacting businesses, all of them with their own cost and their own risk.
 Every day, there are people in Washington DC dreaming up more regulations about how to manage your data.

 You've undoubtedly put in permissions and access controls, and you've implemented antivirus and malware tools.
 You've probably regulated the passwords your staff uses, so they can't use their birth dates or 123456 anymore.
 You've implemented perimeter security so that folks can't walk in and out of your front and back doors and literally take your information with them.

 Despite all these investments you're making at the macro level, despite all the efforts that your IT department is doing on your behalf, there's a gap in your information security systems, and it is in the unlikeliest of places -- your document scanning and data capture systems.
 Your information on-ramp is leaving you vulnerable to the bad guys.

 A typical document imaging system is creating four major vulnerabilities that substantially increase the potential for data theft and violations of information management regulations.
-In our next post, Mark will discuss the four risks of antiquated scanning systems:
+The four risks of antiquated scanning systems are: